 I've been on a crazy raw corn kick this summer because raw corn is so sweet and delicious.
-Succulent, ripe white peaches work alongside the corn in this salad to bring an aromatic sweet note to offset the bitter undertones of the kale, while basil provides the punch of fresh herbs and feta rounds out the plate with its salty creaminess.
+Succulent, ripe white peaches work alongside the corn in this salad to bring an aromatic sweet note to offset the bitter undertones of the kale, while basil provides an herby punch and feta rounds out the plate with its salty creaminess.
 This salad screams of summer.
 Maybe not as much as a caprese, but pretty damn close.
-And it's a lot more creative.
 So what are you waiting for?
 Summer won't be around for much longer, better celebrate it while you can!

 White Peach, Fresh Corn & Shredded Kale Salad

 2 ears of corn, shucked and kernels sliced off cob

 2 ripe white peaches, sliced into 1/4"-1/2" wedges

 2 Tbsp. cold-pressed olive oil